What is an Open Badge?

 Is Open Badge Passport useful only for users of Open Badge Factory?

 Badges issued from Open Badge Factory will be automatically transferred into the earner’s Open Badge Passport if the earner’s email address used for issuing the badge has been saved to the badge earner’s Open Badge Passport account settings.
-This will significantly reduce the number of steps required for accepting badges, compared to Mozilla Backpack.
-We anticipate that this will have a big impact on badge acceptance rates by earners.

 How can I remove my badges from Open Badge Passport?